 Vote live and watch the results unfold on the air!
 Check out the CNBC app at CNBC.com/vote every Saturday at 9p ET and join the fun!» Read More

 Eileen, who's 56, asks Suze if she can afford to spend $15,000 to $20,000 to buy a used travel trailer.

-Mike (37) asks Suze if he can afford to spend $1,500 on a 2013 HO Water Ski.
+Dave, who's 40, asks Suze if he can afford to spend $8,000 on a pair of Super Bowl tickets.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.

 If you are feeling pressure to join the gift-buying herd, take heed to this holiday action plan by Suze Orman before you shop.

 Suze Orman maintains that bankruptcy is a viable alternative to being over your head in debt.